UX-Decoder/Semantic-SAM/README.md

 **Advanced usage:**
 * Level is set to [1,2,3,4,5,6] to use all six prompts by default
 * You can change the input prompt for controllable mask auto-generation to get the granularity results you want.
 An example is shown in [here](https://github.com/UX-Decoder/Semantic-SAM/assets/34880758/2089bd4a-fd9b-4b09-a615-6b373fe38f91)
+* Here are some examples of `mask_generator` for generating different granularity results
 ```python
 mask_generator = SemanticSamAutomaticMaskGenerator(semantic_sam, level=[1]) # [1] and [2] for semantic level.
 mask_generator = SemanticSamAutomaticMaskGenerator(semantic_sam, level=[3]) # [3] for instance level.